Top Lane Tier List Patch 26.13 — Best Top Laners LoL 2026

 Fiora

-Fiora is the best 1v1 duelist in the game, and in a meta where split-pushing through the top lane is one of the strongest win conditions, that pedigree matters.
+Fiora punishes the stationary bruisers that populate the S and A tier — her Vitals mechanic gives her a unique angle against the tankier meta, and in a patch where split-pushing remains a strong win condition, her 1v1 pedigree matters.
 Her W (Riposte) parries any ability or effect — including targeted ultimates — and when timed correctly turns the trade entirely in her favour.
 Her ultimate (Grand Challenge) reveals Vitals on the opponent and generates massive healing on trigger, enabling her to sustain through even extended 1v1 fights indefinitely at high execution.

 The learning curve is steep.
 But dedicated Fiora players operate on a different level from most top laners.